andy0130tw/sshfs/readme.md

     umount mountpoint

 ## Installation
-First, download the latest *SSHFS* release from <https://github.com/libfuse/sshfs/releases>.
+First, download the latest *SSHFS* release.
 You also need [libfuse](http://github.com/libfuse/libfuse) 3.1.0 or newer (or a similar library that provides a libfuse3 compatible interface for your operating system).
 Finally, you need the [Glib](https://developer.gnome.org/glib/stable/) library with development headers (which should be available from your operating system's package manager).

 To build and install, we recommend to use [Meson](http://mesonbuild.com/) (version 0.38 or newer) and [Ninja](https://ninja-build.org/).
 After extracting the sshfs tarball, create a (temporary) build directory and run Meson: